opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 Election
 --------

-A collection of political contests set to be decided on the same date within a Division.
+A collection of political contests set to be decided on the same date within a ``Division``.

 id
     Open Civic Data-style id, in the format ocd-election/{{uuid}}.